One of the ways that I have been able to support my family as a single stay-at-home-mom is by reselling things that I know are worth good money.

 Many more kids (and adults) collect them.
 Our favorite thing to do with LPS is to dress them up.
 You can make a killing selling LPS clothes on eBay.
 When I sold them, I made about $24.95 for each set of about 7 pieces.
 At one point, I had over 200 of these lots.
 For those of you who are good at math, that’s $5,000 in just the clothes for these toys.
 There is money to be made for sure.

-There are 3 LPS pets that are very well known for being expensive, meaning most people know these are worth money, so you’ll have a much harder time scoring them.
+On the rare Littlest Pet Shop list, there are 3 LPS pets that are very well known for being expensive, meaning most people know these are worth money, so you’ll have a much harder time scoring them.

 Usually on ebay you can find them by searching: